-The device will attached and detached from the wheelchair multiple times as well as being loaded and unloaded.
-This will allow us to determine if the device will fatigue easily.
+The device was attached and detached from the wheelchair multiple times as well as being loaded and unloaded.
+This allowed us to determine if the device will fatigue easily.

-2.5 Design Links:
+Design Links:

 Design Link Weight: The weight of the device was chosen to be 7 lbs so when the device was fully loaded it would not exceed 20lb.
 This was set because users have troubles carrying heavy loads, above 20lbs.